-There are varying opinions on what constitutes managed detection and response (MDR).
+Opinions vary on what constitutes managed detection and response (MDR).
 Some security providers have repositioned existing solutions as MDR, others have created new and niche solutions.
-It’s important to understand the needs, perceptions, and ideal value of MDR to reach an informed conclusion and ultimate buying decision.
-Determining what MDR is, why you need it, and which offering is right for you may seem like a lot to figure out.
+To make an informed buying decision, it’s important to understand the needs, perceptions and ideal value of MDR.
+However, determining what MDR is, why you need it, and which offering is right for your organization may seem overwhelming.

 Will yours be one of them?